New Strand Shopping Centre: Council ownership

 Ellandi sold the shopping centre in 2017 to Sefton Council for £32.5m, who cited the desire to protect local jobs and assist towards a wider region regeneration, as well as to generate a stable income for the council.
 The council spent almost £700,000 on legal advice for the purchase of the shopping centre.
 An estimated 118,000 shoppers visited the centre weekly in 2017.
 Despite the sale, Ellandi will continue to manage the shopping centre, whilst working alongside Sefton Council to deliver their regeneration strategy.

 During the COVID-19 pandemic, the centre lost around £2.7 million up to March 2021, although this was at the lower end of estimates which predicted potential losses of over £3 million.
 It was the first year since the acquisition by the council in 2017 that the centre had lost money, primarily due to lockdown measures preventing shops from opening.
 In the year prior to the pandemic, the centre made just £30,000 in profit.
+In September 2021, Sefton Council leader Ian Maher advised that the value of the shopping centre had fallen to less than £15 million.

+In January 2025, the council's planning committee approved the first phase of a £20 million regeneration plan for the shopping centre, to include new green and community spaces.
+This followed preparatory work commencing in September 2024 for a partial demolition of the centre to facilitate the regeneration.
+Demolition works began on the site in June 2025.